 - Education and Lifestyle Modifications: We work with you to pinpoint habits that might aggravate TMJ symptoms, like teeth grinding, and offer tips for lowering stress and tension.

 In The Gate District, St. Louis, MO, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
-With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.
+Through a mix of hands-on techniques and focused exercises, we work to restore your comfort and confidence, enabling you to live without the restrictions of TMJ pain.

 Benefits of Physical Therapy for The Gate District, St. Louis, MO TMJ Dysfunction Patients

-As a non-invasive treatment for Temporomandibular Joint Dysfunction (TMD), physical therapy offers a strong solution for tackling the underlying causes of TMJ pain and dysfunction.
+Physical therapy is a powerful, non-invasive treatment option for Temporomandibular Joint Dysfunction (TMD) that addresses the root causes of TMJ pain and dysfunction.
 In The Gate District, St. Louis, MO, our tailored TMD therapy approach aids patients in achieving lasting relief by focusing on symptom control and improved function.
 The following are some primary benefits of physical therapy for TMJ:

 - Pain Relief: Using a combination of manual therapy and jaw-focused exercises, we aim to reduce pain and discomfort by addressing the muscles and joints around the jaw.